shubhamchav/GenAI_GitHub_Copilot_Spaces/sonarqube.md

 3. Server processes and stores results
 4. UI displays issues, metrics, and reports

+Keywords: sonar workflow, sonar architecture

 ---

 ## Question: What is SonarScanner?

 Answer:
-A CLI tool that:
+SonarScanner is a CLI tool that:

 - Analyzes source code
-- Sends results to SonarQube server
+- Sends results to the SonarQube server

+Keywords: sonar scanner, code analysis tool

 ---

 ## Question: What database does SonarQube use?

 Answer:
-Supports:
+SonarQube supports the following databases:

 - PostgreSQL (recommended)
 - MySQL (deprecated since SonarQube 7.9)
+- Oracle
-- Oracle / SQL Server
+- Microsoft SQL Server

+Keywords: sonar database, supported database, sonar db

 ---

 ## Question: Can SonarQube run locally?

 Answer:
-Yes 👍
-You can run it locally using:
+Yes, SonarQube can run locally using:

 - ZIP installation
 - Docker

-Or use the hosted cloud alternative:

-- SonarCloud (no self-hosting required)
+You can also use SonarCloud as a hosted alternative.

+Keywords: sonar local setup, sonar docker

 ---

-# 🔹 CI/CD Integration
+# CI/CD Integration

 ## Question: How to integrate SonarQube with CI/CD?

 Answer:
-Common integrations:
+Common integrations include:

 - Jenkins
 - GitHub Actions